GlobalAICommunity/Workshop-VisualInterfaceAzureMLSWine/README.md

 *Note: this is just to show you the possibilities of the visual interface, as the variable “qual_bool” already exists in the dataset.*

-* Drag the Execute R Script on the canvas and connect it to the Select Columns in Dataset module
+* Drag the Execute R Script on the canvas and connect it to the dataset module
 * Substitute the preformatted code with the code below
-* Run the experiment
+* Now we will run the experiment to execute the code and review the output
+  * In the top right select the 'Run' button
+  * Under 'Experiment' select the drop down and '+ New experiment'
+  * Enter an experiment name, example: GAIbootcamp
+  * enter a description if you wish for the run
+  * Acknowledge your compute target selected
+  * Click 'Run'

 ```r